 We are all looking at life through our own lens.
 What feels insignificant to one, will be a huge concern for another.
 All feelings matter.
 And all grief is valid.

 We are also being confronted with our own mortality every day.
-We are seeing stark messages that death comes to us all, when many aren’t ready to think about that.
+We are seeing stark reminders that death comes to us all, when many understandably don’t want to even think about that.

 It accompanies war-talk of an “invisible enemy”, “field hospitals” and “fighting a battle”, which gives a sense of the unpredictable yet invasive nature of our times.
 The language of war when highlighting illness – which has been proven to be unhelpful – creates an understandable anxiety.